 Symptoms: Plantar fasciitis causes stabbing pains that are usually the worst after long periods of rest (when the foot has remained immobile for a long time).
 For this reason, this condition can make it extremely difficult to take your first steps in the morning after you wake up.
 It is also very likely to cause pain after prolonged stretches of physical activity.
 Plantar fasciitis also causes constant pain most of the time since the heel is constantly at the receiving end of stress and load.

 Treatment: The first thing to do upon experiencing sudden, prolonged, or intense discomfort in your heel is to seek the guidance of a medical professional immediately.
-Most foot problems get worse by the day if left unchecked, which is why
+Most foot problems get worse by the day if left unchecked, which is why getting an accurate diagnosis and taking the necessary steps to mitigate the pain should be a top priority.

 Your doctor will prescribe you some anti-inflammatory drugs for immediate relief.
 He will also advise you to walk and practice some stretches regularly and may even recommend wearing orthoses to add support.
 You may also be asked to re-evaluate your footwear because that could also exacerbate the condition.
 Patients are also often encouraged to stretch regularly, wear orthoses like Nice Stretch, and to evaluate whether their footwear could be exacerbating the issue.